divinites/oauth-mail/README.md

 - v.
 0.4.1 accepted by package control channel
 - v.
 0.6.6 reconstruct the code and support username/password authentication
 - v.
 0.8.0 add tmLanguage to color mail list
+- v.
+0.8.5 a bunch of improvement
+    +  add reply, reply all, forward command
+    +  add a panel for mailbox selection
+    +  Email address are divided into two lines.
+    +  Mail will not initialize a new IMAP connection everytime, it will reuse the active connection if possible.

 ## Thanks: